SatelliteShorelines/CoastSeg/README.md

 In order to use Coastseg you need to install Python packages in an environment.
 We recommend you use [Anaconda](https://www.anaconda.com/products/distribution) or [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html) to install the python packages in an environment for Coastseg.

 After you install miniconda/Anaconda on your PC, open the Anaconda prompt or Terminal in Mac and Linux and use the `cd` command (change directory) to go the folder where you have downloaded the Coastseg repository.

+We highly recommend you install CoastSeg using `conda` following the instructions in [Install from conda-forge](#install-from-conda-forge).

 ## Install from conda-forge
 1. Create an miniconda/Anaconda environment and Activate it
 - This command creates an anaconda environment named `coastseg` and installs `python 3.10` in it.